Placebo Isn't a Quitting Method

-Placebo isn't a nicotine dependency recovery method and it certainly isn't cold turkey.
+A placebo is not a nicotine dependency recovery method, and it certainly is not the same as quitting cold turkey.

 Why care?
-Because if you've ever tried replacement nicotine, sham placebo studies were key in motivating you to waste your money and squander your dreams.
-Because understanding how pharma cheats may prevent you from being cheated again.
+Because if you've ever tried replacement nicotine, sham placebo studies helped motivate you to waste your money and squander your dreams.
+Understanding how pharma cheats may help prevent you from being cheated again.

 Webster's defines "placebo" as "1. usually pharmacologically inert preparation prescribed more for the mental relief of the patient than for its actual effect on a disorder.
 2. an inert or innocuous substance used especially in controlled experiments testing the efficacy of another substance (as a drug)."